eduardopd/fifa-20-dataset/README.md

 # fifa-20-ultimate-team-analysis
 Price and Players analysis from Fifa 20 Ultimate Team.
+Machine Learning techniques to predict a player's position based on his attributes.

 ## About this Project

-This is an analysis of players and prices of Fifa 20 Ultimate Team.
+This project contains an analysis of players and prices of Fifa 20 Ultimate Team along with Machine Learning techniques to predict a player's position based on his attributes.

 ## Getting Started

 ### Why?

 ### Files

-In the project directory, there is one file, the Jupyter notebook where the code is written.
+In the project directory, there are three files, two Jupyter notebooks, one for the Exploratory Data Analysis and one for the Machine Learning Models and, the Fifa 20 FUT dataset.

 ### Running the code